Home-buying 101: the 4 essential pieces of pre-mortgage homework

 If you’re in the market for a mortgage, you’ll want to follow that same, smart advice—particularly if you’re a first-time home buyer.
 That’s because not doing your homework beforehand could potentially unveil a few roadblocks, which could prevent you from getting a mortgage.

-Here are four pieces of homework to help improve your chances at landing that mortgage:
+Here are four essential pieces of homework to help improve your chances at landing that mortgage:

 Why reviewing your credit report is so important:

-- Potential lenders use your credit report and credit score to determine the likelihood of your paying off debt, as well as how much interest they will charge you.
+- Potential lenders use your credit report and credit score to determine the likelihood of you paying off debt, as well as how much interest they may charge you

-- Knowing your credit score beforehand gives you an idea whether you’ll be approved for a loan, and the chance to improve it before applying.
+- Knowing your credit score beforehand gives you an idea whether you’ll be approved for a mortgage, and the chance to improve it before applying

 How can you get a copy of your credit report?